-We source finished footwear (“Tier 1”) from factories in Vietnam and Indonesia.
+We source finished footwear (“Tier 1”) from factories in Vietnam, China and Indonesia.
 We also work directly with a number of component, material and packaging suppliers (“Tier 2”) globally.
-We carry out development work in the UK and China.
+We carry out testing and development work in the UK, Canada, Vietnam, Indonesia and China.
 We have established long-term relationships with several of our partners and have built these relationships over many years in most cases.
 This enables us to gain a deeper understanding of the issues faced by our suppliers.

 The primary risk for our business is in association with our suppliers in relation to sourcing from countries outside of the UK, particularly those based in Asia-Pacific countries.
-As part of our initiative to identify and mitigate risk in our supply chains, we undertake due diligence and audits on suppliers.
+As part of our initiative to identify and mitigate risk in our supply chains, we have systems in place to:

 We undertake due diligence when considering new suppliers to take on and regularly review our existing suppliers.
 We assess our supply chain to evaluate particular geographical risks of modern slavery and human trafficking.
-We work closely with our suppliers to understand their production processes and we make it a contractual requirement that all suppliers (Tier 1 and Tier 2), retailers and distributors we do business with to sign our Code of Conduct (see below).
+We work closely with our suppliers to understand their production processes and we make it a contractual requirement that all manufacturers (Tier 1 and Tier 2), major retailers, distributors, franchisees and major suppliers we do business with sign our Code of Conduct (see below).
 Employees from our London head office and our regional offices in Hong Kong and Ho Chi Minh City regularly visit all our suppliers.
 This gives us invaluable insight into working practices, processes and conditions across our supply base, allowing us to spot potential issues relating to modern slavery and human trafficking.
 In most cases we operate in shared factory environments.
 We work with our industry partners in spotting and addressing modern slavery and human trafficking issues.

-We carry out independent, third-party, audits every two years in the factories we use in all Tier 1 and some Tier 2 manufacturing locations.
+We work with specialist external auditors to carry out independent, third-party audits every two years in the factories we use in all Tier 1 and all Tier 2 manufacturing locations.
 We employ a global specialist auditing firm to evaluate our partners using the SMETA (SEDEX Members Ethical Trade Audit) methodology, considered to be the gold standard and used by many other established, responsible brands.

-We analyse the outcome of audits and decide what action, if any, needs to be taken, including providing advice to suppliers through our third-party auditors; requiring, where necessary, the factory to implement corrective action plans.
+We analyse the outcome of audits and decide what action, if any, needs to be taken, including providing advice to suppliers through our third-party auditors and our internal CSR team; requiring, where necessary, the factory to implement corrective action plans.
 Should suppliers fail to take appropriate action on any corrective measures or where they seriously violate our Code of Conduct, we would consider invoking sanctions against them or terminating the business relationship.

 In each country where we employ staff, we ensure our compliance with the relevant employment legislation.
-We recruit and select our own workers, with the help of reputable recruitment agents, and determine the terms and conditions of their employment.
+We recruit and select our own workers, with the help of reputable recruitment agents or in-house recruiters, and determine the terms and conditions of their employment.
 Employees/ workers are free to accept or reject any employment offers made.
 As part of our recruitment process we undertake checks on all workers to verify their identity, age and eligibility to work in that country.